Macbeth in André Barsacq’s 1952 Crimson Curtain:

 14. See my “Macbeth et Le Rideau rouge d’André Barsacq: des figures d’enchâssement à la mise en abyme.”
 Op. cit.

-15. See my “Macbeth in André Barsacq’s Le Rideau rouge (1952): Mise en Abyme and Specularity.”
+15. See my “Specularity in André Barsacq’s Crimson Curtain (1952).”
 In Dorval, Patricia & Nathalie Vienne-Guerrin, eds.
 Shakespeare on Screen in Francophonia (2010-).
 Montpellier (France): Université Paul-Valéry, Institut de Recherche sur la Renaissance, l’Âge Classique et les Lumières (IRCL).
 Forthcoming.

 16. Contrary to the 1992 René Chateau VHS edition.